Rebuilding Vanuatu Schools - SHaRM

 So please open your hearts to the people of Vanuatu and donate now.

-It would be great if you travel to Vanuatu for your next holiday as tourism is their major industry that employs so many Ni Vanuatu people.
+It would be great if you travel to Vanuatu for your next holiday as tourism is their major industry and employs so many Ni Vanuatu people.
 After such a devastating cyclone it takes a while for the economy to recover and you visiting their beautiful country would be much appreciated.

 SHaRM Foundation and our co-donor Rotary Wellington Point, Queensland have been able to provide Takara Primary School with a new two classroom building three years in since Cyclone PAM but we are unable to fund desks and chairs for these students.